 Research has consistently shown the involvement of myofascial trigger points in a diverse range of MSK and myofascial pain conditions.Pain is one of many types of "stressor", which can lead to muscle tension (See the article on the Human Stress Response).
 Myotherapists tend to specialise in treating myofascial pain and Chronic Pain conditions such as myofascial pain syndrome and fibromyalgia.
 Myotherapy is not a form of massage, as some Remedial Massage therapists who lack the training think and nor is it "Physical Therapy".
 It is a "manual therapy" which uses evidence-based and clinically relevant assessment and treatment techniques, including soft-tissue therapy (STT) skills from many disciplines.

 Conditions and types of pain seen in clinic:-

 - Neck pain (see article on Neck Pain)

-- Migraines or tension headaches (some types)
+- Migraines or tension Headaches (see article on Headaches)